 What are Ring Pathlights?

-Ring Pathlights are one of the newest additions to the Ring family.
+Ring Pathlights are one of the newest additions to the Ring family: part of their new Smart Lighting range.
 They come in two versions – battery-powered and solar-powered.

 The solar-powered version offers customizable dimming options so that you can make sure your path is lit to your preference – not too bright, and not too dim.
 You can even set them to change their brightness when motion is detected.

 These lights have built-in motion sensors so they can be configured to come on when motion is detected, giving you a perfectly lit and secure pathway to your front door, back porch, or where ever you decide to place the lights.

 When used in conjunction with the Ring motion sensors, your Pathlights can be triggered by motion in places where the lights aren’t placed, giving you an even greater area of security.
 They come with stakes that you can place in any soft ground for a secure hold.